The-Marcy-Lab-School/2024-Spring-Curriculum-Kairos/mod-2/02-intro-to-css/notes.md

 ### Image Fitting

 * Specify *one* height or width to get the image to maintain it's natural aspect ratio.
-* If you specify both, it will stretch the image to fit the box, which may not be what you want.
+* If you specify both, it will stretch the **image to fit the box**, which may not be what you want.

 ## Homework